Consent to Release Student Information Form - Opens FERPA form

 Since I am paying the bill, may I have access to my son or daughter’s student financial account?

 As in the case of grades and progress reports, a student’s financial account is protected information under FERPA.
-The student must authorize access to this information unless the parent has provided verification that the student is a dependent for tax purposes.
+The student must authorize access to this information.

 What about crisis situations or emergencies?